 Think about your ideal attendee/delegate.

-The maximum capacity size will pay a huge factor in the feel of the event if you intend to sell 50 tickets and the venue holds 350 the space will be far too big.
-A big space can give off a sense of under-attending, on the other hand too small and the place will feel overwhelming and crowded neither an atmosphere you want to promote.
+The maximum capacity size will play a huge factor in the feel of the event if you intend to sell 50 tickets and the venue holds 350 the space will be far too big.
+A big space can give off a sense of under-attending, on the other hand too small and the place will feel overwhelming and crowded neither of these an atmosphere you want to promote.

 As mentioned in the budget be clear about what is included in the venue costs.
 Don’t take for granted things like refreshments and WIFI are included.
 Most delegates/attendees will expect free WIFI and refreshments as standard.
 I held an event once where the WIFI was £5 per person!
 Not ideal and I didn’t realise until it was too late.

 Also, providing free WIFI turns your delegates/attendees into your marketing team.
 Consider how many people will be live-tweeting or sharing content on Facebook, Instagram throughout the day, this wil become a drain on batteries, therefore ensure there are power points or recharging stations available.
 I’ve been to conferences before where GIF Photobooth with Boomerangs has been in attendance.
 You get animated GIFs that you can share across your social media channels with corresponding hashtags but also the four-component photos of the GIF printed in typical photo booth style.
 Who doesn’t love a quirky keepsake from an event?
 Could your venue accommodate this?

 - If you are holding workshops/seminars and need AV equipment is this included in the venue fee?

 - Does the venue hold enough tables and chairs or do these need to be hired in?

 - Refreshments and food what is available?
 Where is it coming from, can they cater to various dietary requirements, and how does all of this affect the venue price?